lucav76/Fibry/README.md

 - You can receive messages of your choice while processing a message
 - Many types of actor implement the **Executor** interface, so you can "send code" to be executed in the thread/fiber of almost any actors, and use them on service that are not actor-aware
 - Most actors can be converted to **Reactive Flow Subscribers** (TCK tested), calling *asReactiveSubscriber()*
+- Fibry can create generators (Iterable) in a simple and effective way
 - It implements a very simple **Map/Reduce mechanism**, limited to the local computer.
 - It implements a very simple **Pub/Sub** mechanism, limited to the local computer.
 - It implements a simple **TCP port forwarding**, both as a Stereotype and as a small cli application: TcpForwarding